Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 One of South Korea’s most popular tourist attractions, Gyeongbokgung Palace, has suspended all official guided tours “until further notice,” according to the palace’s website.
 Self-guided tours, however, are permitted.

-In Milan, where travel in recent days has been restricted, the Milan Duomo reopened to tourists on March 2 “with programmed and organized access to avoid crowds of people.”
+In Milan, where travel in recent days has been further restricted, the Milan Duomo’s access to tourists is closed.

-But the Teatro alla Scala, a popular opera house in the city, has decided to extend its closure amid coronavirus concerns.
+The Teatro alla Scala, a popular opera house in the city, has suspended performances until April 3.

 Theme parks